Analyze vibration waveforms

 Given the same input voltage at two different frequencies, the vibration output amplitudes can be different.
-The further away the frequency is from the LRA’s resonant frequency, the lower its vibration amplitude is.
+The further away the frequency is from the LRA's resonant frequency, the lower its vibration amplitude.

-The haptic effects achievable in a device is determined by both the vibration actuator and its driver.
+A given device's haptic effects use both the vibration actuator and its driver.
 Haptic drivers that include overdrive and active braking features can reduce the rise time and ringing of LRAs, leading to a more responsive and clear vibration.
-For illustration, let’s see how a custom waveform pattern behaves on a generic device.

 Kotlin